Torram/magic-docs/docs/Client-Development/Components/Cards/UpdatePricesForCardsInSetButton.md

 ### UpdatePriceForCardsInSetButton

 The function receives a setID string, and calls the hook _useUpdatePricesForCardsInSet_ with that setID as parameter.
-Function returns a button that updates the prices of all cards in the provided set.
+The function returns a button that updates the prices of all cards in the provided set.

 ```tsx
 import { useUpdatePricesForCardsInSet } from '../../hooks/Cards/useUpdatePricesForCardsInSet';